 The reveal clipping button works in two stages.

-Stage 1: When the button is pushed a layer is created at the top of your layer stack.
-This reveals the clipped areas in your images.
-The areas in red are where you are clipping in your highlights.
-The areas in blue are where you are clipping in your shadows.
+Stage 1: When the button is pushed a layer is created, revealing the clipped areas in your images.
+Red areas are where you are clipping in your highlights.
+Blue areas are where you are clipping in your shadows.

-You will also notice that the Reveal Clipping button turns green, this lets you know that you have an active reveal clipping layer.
+You will also notice the Reveal Clipping button turns green, letting you know you have an active reveal clipping layer.